-Size and budget constraints limiting the number of personnel within the accounting department.
+The City is subject to size and budget constraints limiting the number of personnel within the accounting department.

 Effect

 The design of the internal control over financial reporting could adversely affect the ability to record, process, summarize, and report financial data consistent with the assertions of management in the financial statements.